How Causal Abstraction Underpins Computational Explanation: Computational Implementation as Causal Abstraction

-Equipped with this notion of translation, we can formulate a useful notion of \emph{abstraction-under-translation}, which captures a natural class of model transformations: \begin{quote}\textnormal{\textbf{Abstraction-Under-Translation}: We shall say that $\mathcal{H}$ is an \emph{abstraction-under-translation} of $\mathcal{L}$ if there is a translation $\tau(\mathcal{L})$ of $\mathcal{L}$ such that $\mathcal{H}$ is a constructive abstraction of $\tau(\mathcal{L})$.} \end{quote} Informally, abstraction-under-translation is the composition of a translation and a constructive abstraction: we first allow carving up the low-level variable space in a different, but causally equivalent, way (the translation) and then we group the variables into ``macrovariables'' (the constructive abstraction).
-With this much we can formulate what we take to be a necessary condition on any claim of computational implementation: \begin{quote}\textnormal{\textbf{``No Computation without Abstraction'' Principle}: Given a computational model $\mathcal{H}$, another system $\mathcal{L}$ implements $\mathcal{H}$ only if $\mathcal{H}$ is an abstraction-under-translation of $\mathcal{L}$.} \end{quote} In other words, we claim that to implement a computation, the (causal construal of that) computation must be a constructive abstraction of a translation of the system in question.
+Equipped with this notion of translation, we can formulate a useful notion of \emph{abstraction-under-translation}, which captures a natural class of model transformations.
+Let $\mathcal{C}$ range over classes of translation functions $\tau$.
+For instance, $\mathcal{C}$ could include exactly the linear functions; it could allow all possible functions; and so on.
+Then we say: \begin{quote}\textnormal{\textbf{Abstraction-Under-Translation} (relative to $\mathcal{C}$): We shall say that $\mathcal{H}$ is an \emph{abstraction-under-translation} of $\mathcal{L}$ if there is a translation $\tau(\mathcal{L})$ of $\mathcal{L}$ (with $\tau \in \mathcal{C}$) such that $\mathcal{H}$ is a constructive abstraction of $\tau(\mathcal{L})$.} \end{quote} Informally, abstraction-under-translation is the composition of a translation and a constructive abstraction: we first allow carving up the low-level variable space in a different, but causally equivalent, way (the translation), and then we group the variables into ``macrovariables'' (the constructive abstraction).
+With this we can formulate a precise notion of implementation: \begin{quote}\textnormal{\textbf{Implementation as Abstraction-Under-Translation}: Given a computational model $\mathcal{H}$, another system $\mathcal{L}$ implements $\mathcal{H}$ just if $\mathcal{H}$ is an abstraction-under-translation of $\mathcal{L}$ (relative to a suitable class $\mathcal{C}$ of translations).} \end{quote} In other words, we claim that to implement a computation, the (causal construal of that) computation must be a constructive abstraction of a translation of the system in question.
 This, we believe, captures the spirit of claims in the literature that implementing is a matter of mirroring causal structure \citep{Chalmers1996,Chalmers2011,Scheutz,Godfrey-Smith}.
+Note that \textbf{Implementation as Abstraction-Under-Translation} describes a relationship between two abstract objects, namely causal models.
+On our view, any precise claim about a \emph{physical object} (e.g., a brain) implementing a computation must start with a suitable mathematization---specifically in the language of causal models---of that object.